 Some of the potential pitfalls of agency trading include:

-• Limited profit prospects: With agency trading, the brokerage has less leverage than if they owned the shares, limiting the chances of a big payday for the client.
+- Limited Profit Prospects: With agency trading, the brokerage has less leverage than if they owned the shares, limiting the chances of a big payday for the client.

-• No control over timing: When backed up with large market orders, an agency trader may bundle securities for efficiency, delaying some trades from executing.
+- No Control Over Timing: When backed up with large market orders, an agency trader may bundle securities for efficiency, delaying some trades from executing.

-• Adverse market impact: Large orders from brokers could alter the marketplace, possibly hindering liquidity and lowering commodities’ values in illiquid markets.
+- Adverse Market Impact: Large orders from brokers could alter the marketplace, possibly hindering liquidity and lowering commodities' values in illiquid markets.

-Example of an Agency Trading
+Example of Agency Trading

-Let’s return to the Airstar Airlines example.
+Let's return to the Airstar Airlines example.
 An investor wants to buy 100 shares at $17 each, so they call their brokerage to set up an agency trade.
-The agent acts as a go-between for the investor and the party selling their Airstar stock.
+The agent acts as a go-between for the investor and the party selling Airstar stock.

 The agency searches to find someone selling Airstar shares for $17.
 It places the order on the client's behalf.
 After the shares are traded, the investor takes ownership of them.
 The investor pays the agency the requisite fees, and the transaction concludes.